Batman: Contagion: Plot

 Batman and Robin trace the original source of the outbreak to Babylon Towers, eavesdropping while Peter Maris, now realizing that he is infected, tells the other residents about a survivor from a previous outbreak in Greenland.
 The residents post an enormous reward for his live capture.
-As a result, when Robin and Alfred arrive in Canada to find him, Catwoman and a bounty hunter named Tracker are already there.
+As a result, when Robin and Alfred Pennyworth arrive in Canada to find him, Catwoman and a bounty hunter named Tracker are already there.
 The two pairs' initial clash is halted by Azrael, whom Batman asked to keep an eye on Robin.
 While they are trying to get the survivor to safety, they are ambushed by gunmen.
 The survivor dies, but gives Robin a sample of his blood, along with the names of two other possible survivors.